pubnub/pubnub-galileo/README.md

 ![](http://i.imgur.com/L9rIytE.jpg)

 Once you're all setup and get connected to your Galileo, you should see the following screen.
-Run a couple demo programs on the chip to get a feel for how the IDE works.
+Try running "Onboard LED BLink" and then the "Analog Read" templates to get a feel for how the Galileo works.

+All we're gonna do is modify the Analog Read demo to publish the values of Pin 0 to the internet (over PubNub).
+PubNub has an easy to use package for this, but more on that later.

 # Wire the Potentiometer

-Wiring a Potentiometer is extremely easy.
-You feed 5v through one side, ground through the other, and the middle wire ouputs the resistance.
+The Analog Read demo is pretty boring without any anlog input.
+Let's wire the potentiometer.

+Potentiometers are simple.
+5 volts goes into one pin and the ground goes out the other pin.
+When you turn the potentiometer, it increases or decreases resistance and that value is fed out the middle pin.

+Here's an example of a potentiometer wired into an Arduino.

 ![](http://arduino.cc/en/uploads/Tutorial/potentiometer.jpg)

+However, this diagram shows the wiring into analog input 2, while we're going to be using analog input 0.

+You can test your setup with a multimeter, or dive right into the code.

 # Code walkthrough

-Start with the Analog input example in the IOT XDK.
+Back to NodeJS.
+Start by loading the the Analog Read example in the IOT XDK.

 In the package.json add PubNub as a dependency: